-Co2 is the cheapest of the Active Gases, but is far from the best.
-Using Co2 produces a cooler, coarser, more spattery arc and a slightly harder weld deposit.
-Co2 is a particularly challenging gas to use on thin material and not all Mig Welders perform well on thicker material with 100% Co2 as a shielding gas!
+Co2 is the lowest cost of the Active Gases, but is far from the best.
+Co2 produces a cooler, coarser, more spattery arc and a marginally harder weld.
+Co2 is a more challenging gas to use on thin material and not all Mig Welders perform well on thicker material with 100% Co2 as a shielding gas!

 There are several different mixes of Argon/Co2 on the market, typically:

-90% Argon + 10% Co2, which is ideal for Mig Welding from 8-25mm Steel
+90% Argon + 10% Co2, which is ideal for Mig Welding 8-25mm Steel

-80% Argon + 20% Co2, which is ideal for Mig Welding 20mm plus
+80% Argon + 20% Co2, which is ideal for Mig Welding 20mm plus Steel

 So what’s the difference between “Inert” and “Active” gases?